 I am an Indian-American (matrilineal via Pune, India) scholar with a focus on American art and literature.
 My research considers art histories intertwined with issues of politics and emotion---spanning such topics as "race," colonization, dissent, melancholy, and hierarchy.
 My dissertation on the watercolorist Charles Burchfield explores the emotional terrain of America 1915-1920---especially in relation to the early civil rights movement and progressive era politics.

-His award-winning essay in American Art, “Ruth Asawa’s Early Wire Sculpture and a Biology of Equality” discusses the Asian-American artist’s sculptures as metaphors for racial equality.
-The Smithsonian American Art Museum hailed the essay as “profound” in light of the “recent rise in attacks, suspicion, and racism of Asian communities.”
+My essay in American Art, “Ruth Asawa’s Early Wire Sculpture and a Biology of Equality” discusses the artist’s sculptures as metaphors for racial equality.
+The essay won Honorable Mention for the 2021 "Frost Prize" from the Smithsonian American Art Museum, which found it “profound” in light of the “recent rise in attacks, suspicion, and racism of Asian communities.”

-He is currently a doctoral candidate in Stanford’s department of art and art history, where he has been a recipient of the Jeanette and William Hayden Jones Fellowship in American Art and Culture since 2016.
+I am currently an ABD doctoral candidate in Stanford’s department of art and art history, where I have been a recipient of the Jeanette and William Hayden Jones Fellowship in American Art and Culture since 2016.

-From 2011-2016 he was a founder and director of the Hansel and Gretel Picture Garden and Pocket Utopia – a critically acclaimed gallery and performance venue in New York City.
+From 2011-2016 I was a co-founder and co-director of the Hansel and Gretel Picture Garden and Pocket Utopia – a critically acclaimed gallery and performance venue in New York City.